Mike Laird

-Mike Laird (born July 1, 1974, Portsmouth, Virginia) is an American professional BMX rider.
+Mike Laird (born July 1, 1974, Portsmouth, Virginia) is an American former professional BMX rider.
 He won the PlayStation Trick of the Year Award during the first ever AST Dew Tour and was nominated for pulling a double tailwhip 360 in the BMX Park Finals at Denver's Right Guard Open.
 He was a character in Dave Mirra's BMX video game series.
-He is the owner and fabricator of lairdframe, a custom geometry bicycle frame company specializing in chromoly and titanium.
+He is the owner and fabricator of lairdframe, a custom geometry bicycle company specializing in jagged edged bridged chromoly and titanium frames.